theodorhansson/CHAMPS/docs/measurements/spectrum.md

 # Spectrum measurements
-The IPV routine measures Current, Optical Power and Voltage.
+The Spectrum routine measures the spectrum output for a list of biasing currents.
 To make it work you need to supply most of the following params in the TOML file:

 Items marked with {M} are mandatory, {O} optional.